jmgao/freeze/README.md

 ### Known issues (WONTFIX)
 * Name collisions will happen if you use names that begin with `freeze$`, or use the names Mutable or clone.
 Don't do this.
+* Mutable objects remain mutable if you have them as members.
+Don't do this either.